ductwork/ductwork.github.io/advanced/lexicon.md

 ## Step

 A **step** is a checkpoint within a pipeline.
-Steps are Plain Old Ruby Objects (POROs) that implement two methods:
+Steps are Ruby objects that inherit from `Ductwork::Step` and implement two methods:

 - `initialize` - Accepts arguments from the trigger or previous step's return value
 - `execute` - Performs the work and returns data for the next step